Hadron/carthage/README.rst

 Carthage typically requires  a container environment as well as a virtualization requirement.
 On Debian or Ubuntu systems, install the following::

-  apt install socat systemd-containerlibvirt-clientsqemu-utils bridge-utilsfai-setup-storage apt install --no-install-recommends fai-server
+  apt install socat systemd-container libvirt-clients qemu-utils bridge-utils fai-setup-storage apt install --no-install-recommends fai-server dosfstools

 You may also want either ``python3-pyvmomi`` or ``libvirt-daemon-system``.